amoe/lotdd/lotdd_notes.md

 infrastructure then you introduce that test correlation issue.
 Langr proposes solving this tension between abstraction and correlatability by using more meaningful names for abstractions and variables.

+# ch8 -- LEGACY CHALLENGES

+* Legacy code is non-TDD'd code per Langr
+* Most code is legacy code
+* CppUTest is being used instead of GMock
+* Fear of refactoring leaves people to duplicate code
+* Langr calls on reader to: "put a stake in the ground and demand no one allows the system to get worse".
+* Legacy techniques are a subset of the techniques from the Feathers book
+* Don't decrease coverage
+* To test legacy code you will often have to change existing code
+* Take incremental steps and only do one thing at a time
+* When you make a change add tests for your new code + something on the periphery